New I'll Be Gone in the Dark Episode Explores Michelle McNamara's Work on Another Cold Case - News Break

 New I'll Be Gone in the Dark Episode Explores Michelle McNamara's Work on Another Cold Case

-Watch: Patton Oswalt Honors Late Wife After Golden State Killer Sentencing.
 The Golden State Killer wasn't the only cold case Michelle McNamara investigated.
 On Friday, May 21, HBO announced a new special episode for their popular true crime series, I'll Be Gone in the Dark.
-For those who may've missed it, the docuseries took a closer look at the terror caused by the Golden State Killer in the '70s and '80s and author McNamara's dedication to uncovering the culprit's identity.www.eonline.com
+For those who may've missed it, the docuseries took a closer look at the terror caused by the Golden State Killer in the '70s and '80s and author McNamara's dedication to uncovering the culprit's identity.www.msn.com